 MMS short and long codes

 MMS and SMS are both tied to the Braze SMS channel.
 To access MMS on your account requires the purchase of SMS for those who have not yet purchased access.
-Existing SMS customers can access MMS once they purchase it.
+Existing SMS customers can access MMS after they purchase it.

 MMS short codes